On this page

 A risk appetite statement should be defined at the same time as the organisation’s risk management framework.

 If you have a framework already but not a risk appetite statement, then work with your responsible body to create one at your next opportunity.
-You should then review the other elements of your framework to make sure they are all consistent.
+You should then review the other elements of your framework to make sure they're all consistent.

-Appetite for risk changes, though, in response to what is going on within the organisation and in the environment.
-So does the risk itself.
-This means that your responsible body and executive team should also look at their statement when
+The appetite for risk changes, though, in response to what's going on within the organisation and in the environment, so does the risk itself.
+This means your responsible body and executive team should also look at their statement when

-- there is a change in the organisation’s internal and external context
+- there's a change in the organisation’s internal and external context

 - the membership of your responsible body or executive team changes

 To illustrate the first point, we can look at the arrival of coronavirus in Victoria, which was a dramatic change in the environment we were all working and living in.
 Organisations needed to change their work practices overnight at the direction of the Victorian government.
-One consequence of that was that many organisations became very keen to deliver, or improve their delivery, of online services, which involved re-balancing their appetite for risk to project budgets or risk of cyber threats.
+A consequence was that organisations became very keen to deliver or improve their delivery of online services, which involved re-balancing their appetite for risk to project budgets or risk of cyber threats.